Be aware of electrical hazards in your home

-Never underestimate common household currents — they can injure and even kill.
-Electrical equipment should be treated with respect and properly maintained to reduce the chance of physical harm or property damage.
-The following tips can help you recognize potential electrical hazards.
+Don't underestimate common household currents — they can cause injury and even be fatal.
+Electrical equipment should be treated with respect and properly maintained to help reduce the chance of physical harm or property damage.
+The following electrical safety tips may help you recognize potential hazards.

-- An arc (similar to an electrical short) produces intensely hot sparks that can set fire to nearby combustible materials.
-Nearly half of home electrical fires are caused by arcs.
+- An arc (similar to an electrical short) produces intensely hot sparks, also known as an arc flash that can set fire to nearby combustible materials.

 Service entrance lines

 - Use caution around overhead lines that deliver power to your home.
 Contact with power lines by objects such as ladders or a child's kite could result in electrocutions.